SHABIN-K/SHABIN-K/README.md

 ![](https://komarev.com/ghpvc/?username=shabin-k1000&color=blueviolet&style=flat)
 <p align="justify">
 Full Stack Engineer who loves turning ideas into real working products.
-Started building during col- lege—it’s been four years now, with 6+ apps shipped that actually solve real user problems.
+Started building during college it’s been four years now, with 6+ apps shipped that actually solve real user problems.
 I like working end-to-end, from figuring out how something should work to actually building and shipping it.
 I’m always experimenting, breaking things and learning how to make better products each time.